 Delaware law authorizes trafficking-specific training for state and local employees, which would include prosecutors.
 Pursuant to Del.
 Code Ann. tit.
-11, § 787(k)(2)(f) (Trafficking an individual, forced labor and sexual servitude), the Human Trafficking Interagency Coordinating Council shall "[c] oordinate training on human trafficking prevention and victim services for state and local employees who may have recurring contact with victims or perpetrators."
-Resultingly, training regarding child sex trafficking may be, or become, available to prosecutors.
+11, § $787(k)(3)(f)^{30}$ (Trafficking an individual, forced labor and sexual servitude), the Delaware Anti-Trafficking Action Council shall "[c]oordinate training on human trafficking prevention and victim services for individuals who may have recurring contact with victims or perpetrators, including government employees " Resultingly, training regarding child sex trafficking may be, or become, available to prosecutors.
 However, prosecutors are not statutorily mandated to receive such training.

 6.4.1 Recommendation: Statutorily mandate trafficking-specific training on victim-centered investigations and prosecutions for prosecutors.
+(See Issue Brief 6.4.)